theswampire/minerouter/README.md

   }
 }
 ```
+Note that if you provide an IPv6 address, use the bracket notation like `mc4.example.com`.

 If you prefer storing your config in another location, you can specify a path to your configuration file with the `--config` argument.